-This College encompasses the six classical disciplines in engineering sciences.
-These disciplines are: aerospace, electrical, chemical, civil, environmental, mechanical, and petroleum.
-The programs in the College have recently been subjected to ABET (Accreditation Board for Engineering and Technology) evaluation process which will be effective for six years from December 2015.
+This College encompasses classical disciplines in engineering sciences.
+These disciplines are: aerospace, electrical, chemical, civil, environmental, and mechanical.
+The programs in the College have been subjected to ABET (Accreditation Board for Engineering and Technology) evaluation process which is effective for six years from December 2015.
 The programs were described as substantially equivalent to their counterparts in U. S. universities.
 The College comprises the following departments:

-• Aerospace Engineering

-The Aerospace Engineering Department offers B.S. and M.S. degrees in Aerospace Engineering.

-• Chemical Engineering

-The Chemical Engineering Department offers B.S., M.S. and Ph.D. degrees in Chemical Engineering.

-• Civil & Environmental Engineering

-The Civil & Environmental Engineering Department offers B.S., M.S., M.Engg.
+- Aerospace Engineering The Aerospace Engineering Department offers B.S. and M.S. degrees in Aerospace Engineering. - Chemical Engineering The Chemical Engineering Department offers B.S., M.S. and Ph.D. degrees in Chemical Engineering. - Civil & Environmental Engineering The Civil & Environmental Engineering Department offers B.S., M.S., M.Engg.
 (Master of Engineering) and Ph.D. degrees in Civil Engineering and Environmental Engineering.